oracle/terraform-provider-oci/website/docs/r/generative_ai_agent_tool.html.markdown

 		* `namespace` - The namespace name of an object.
 		* `prefix` - The prefix of file object(s) or folder prefix.
 	* `dialect` - Dialect to be used for SQL generation.
+	* `embedding_llm_customization` - Configuration to customize LLM.
+		* `instruction` - If specified, the default instruction is replaced with provided instruction.
+		* `llm_hyper_parameters` - Hyper parameters for LLM configuration.
+Accepts Key-value pairs to configure various hyper parameters.
+Refer to the guide for examples and the JSON Schema documentation for details on the format.
+		* `llm_selection` - LLM selection configuration - either DEFAULT or CUSTOM.
+			* `endpoint_id` - The OCID of the GenAI endpoint
+			* `llm_selection_type` - Type of LLM selection
+			* `model_id` - The OCID of the GenAI model
 	* `function` - Details of Function for Function calling tool.
 		* `description` - A description of the function.
 		* `name` - The name of the function to invoke.
 		* `parameters` - The parameters the function accepts, defined using a JSON Schema object.
 Refer to the guide for examples and the JSON Schema documentation for details on the format.
 	* `generation_llm_customization` - Configuration to customize LLM.
 		* `instruction` - If specified, the default instruction is replaced with provided instruction.
+		* `llm_hyper_parameters` - Hyper parameters for LLM configuration.
+Accepts Key-value pairs to configure various hyper parameters.
+Refer to the guide for examples and the JSON Schema documentation for details on the format.
+		* `llm_selection` - LLM selection configuration - either DEFAULT or CUSTOM.
+			* `endpoint_id` - The OCID of the GenAI endpoint
+			* `llm_selection_type` - Type of LLM selection
+			* `model_id` - The OCID of the GenAI model
 	* `http_endpoint_auth_config` - Authentication configuration used for HTTP Endpoint tools.
 Defines the type of authentication and the source of credentials.
 		* `http_endpoint_auth_sources` - A list of credential sources from which authentication credentials can be resolved.
 Only AGENT is supported for HTTP Endpoint Tool.
 			* `http_endpoint_auth_scope` - Specifies the level from which credentials should be resolved.